Your Takeaways:

 What If I Can’t Pay My Taxes When Filing an Extension?

-• Installment Agreement – you pay the IRS in predetermined installments over a set period of time.
+• Installment Agreement – You pay the IRS in predetermined installments over a set period of time.

-• Offer in Compromise – Negotiate with the IRS to reduce your payment to something that you actually can afford to pay.
+• Offer in Compromise – Negotiate with the IRS to reduce your payment to something that you can afford to pay.

 Image of a man smiling while working on his laptop.